-Dr. Esther Kim Lee is Professor in the Department of Theater Studies at Duke University with affiliations in the Asian American & Diaspora Studies Program and the International Comparative Studies.
-Note: Lee is the last name, and Kim is the middle/maiden name (i.e. Dr. Lee or Professor Lee).
+Dr. Esther Kim Lee is Professor in the Department of Theater Studies the International Comparative Studies and the Director of Asian American & Diaspora Studies at Duke University.
+Note: Lee is the last name, and Kim is the middle/maiden name (i.e. Dr. Lee or Professor Lee), and the pronouns are she/her/hers.

 Dr. Lee teaches and writes about theatre history, Asian American theatre, Korean diaspora theatre, and globalization and theatre.